Learning with Instance-Dependent Label Noise: A Sample Sieve Approach: : COnfidence REgularized Sample Sieve

 \paragraph{Dynamic sample sieve} The problem in (\ref{Eq:phase1_prob}) is a combinatorial optimization which is hard to solve directly.
-A standard solution to (\ref{Eq:phase1_prob}) is to apply alternate search iteratively as follows: Figure \ref{fig:samplesieve} illustrates the dynamic sample sieve, where the size of each sample corresponds to the regularized loss and the aperture of a sieve is determined by $\alpha_{n,t}$.
-In each iteration-$t$, sample sieve-$t$ ``blocks'' some corrupted samples by comparing a regularized sample loss with a closed-form threshold $\alpha_{n,t}$, which can be immediately obtained given current model $\bar f^{(t)}$ and sample $(x_n,\tilde y_n)$ (no extra estimation needed).
-In the contrast, most sample selection works \citep{han2018co,yu2019does,wei2020combating} focus on controlling the number of the selected samples using an intuitive function, where the overall noise rate is required.
-Besides, the goal of existing works is often to select clean samples while our sample sieve focuses on removing the corrupted ones.
+A standard solution to (\ref{Eq:phase1_prob}) is to apply alternate search iteratively as follows: Figure \ref{fig:samplesieve} illustrates the dynamic sample sieve, where the size of each example corresponds to the regularized loss and the aperture of a sieve is determined by $\alpha_{n,t}$.
+In each iteration-$t$, sample sieve-$t$ ``blocks'' some corrupted examples by comparing a regularized example loss with a closed-form threshold $\alpha_{n,t}$, which can be immediately obtained given current model $\bar f^{(t)}$ and example $(x_n,\tilde y_n)$ (no extra estimation needed).
+In contrast, most sample selection works \citep{han2018co,yu2019does,wei2020combating} focus on controlling the number of the selected examples using an intuitive function where the overall noise rate may be required, or directly selecting examples by an empirically set threshold \citep{zhang2018generalized}.
+Intuitively, the specially designed thresholds $\alpha_{n,t}$ for each example should be more accurate than a single threshold for the whole dataset.
+Besides, the goal of existing works is often to select clean examples while our sample sieve focuses on removing the corrupted ones.
+On a high level, we follow a different philosophy from these sample selection works.
 We coin our solution as COnfidence REgularized Sample Sieve (\SPL{}).

-\textbf{More visualizations of the sample sieve} In addition to Figure~\ref{fig:samplesieve}, we visualize the superiority of our sample sieve with numerical results as Figure~\ref{fig_dis}.
-The sieved dataset is in the form of two clusters of samples.
-Particularly, from Figure~\ref{fig_dis}(b) and Figure~\ref{fig_dis}(f), we observe that CE suffers to provide a good division of clean and corrupted samples due to overfitting in the final stage of training.
+\textbf{More visualizations of the sample sieve}~ In addition to Figure~\ref{fig:samplesieve}, we visualize the superiority of our sample sieve with numerical results as Figure~\ref{fig_dis}.
+The sieved dataset is in the form of two clusters of examples.
+Particularly, from Figure~\ref{fig_dis}(b) and Figure~\ref{fig_dis}(f), we observe that CE suffers from providing a good division of clean and corrupted examples due to overfitting in the final stage of training.
 On the other hand, with $\ell_{\text{CR}}$, there are two distinct clusters and can be separated by the threshold $0$ as shown in Figure~\ref{fig_dis}(d) and Figure~\ref{fig_dis}(h).
-Comparing Figure~\ref{fig_dis}(a-c) with Figure~\ref{fig_dis}(e-g), we find the effect of instance-dependent noise on training is indeed different from the symmetric one, where the instance-dependent noise is more likely to cause overfitting.
+Comparing Figure~\ref{fig_dis}(a)-\ref{fig_dis}(d) with Figure~\ref{fig_dis}(e)-\ref{fig_dis}(h), we find the effect of instance-dependent noise on training is indeed different from the symmetric one, where the instance-dependent noise is more likely to cause overfitting.